⭐ A few statues in the park. ⭐

 ⭐⭐ There’s nothing out of ordinary to see. ⭐⭐

 You must have seen castles that date back to the 10th century built at the edge of a chasm hundreds of times.

 We knew Jules Verne was an imaginative chap, but he really outdid himself this time!
 He actually got inspired by this perfectly ordinary sight and included it into one of his adventurous novels.
 Rumour has it, the great Dante was equally impressed, too.
 Funny guys.

 Listen to this and some other stories in this episode of Croatia Underrated podcast:

-Find this story together with some others on Episode 06 of Croatia Underrated podcast:
+Find this story on Episode 03 of Croatia Underrated podcast:

 ⭐⭐⭐ In South America you can see bigger and longer river for less money ⭐⭐⭐

 This traveller went easy on river Zrmanja and gave it as much as a three-stars-review… even though, as he says, it’s more expensive than in Africa, and you can see longer rivers in South America.

 You should take this review very seriously.
 If you’re coming to Croatia for the rivers, better change your plans.
 There are only 30-ish rivers that are longer than 40 km, and that’s still nothing when compared to, let’s say, Amazon.
 Croatia’s many river springs only make the country one of the richest sources of drinking water – nothing special about plain water if you ask me.
 If Zrmanja is one of the visually most stunning rivers of Croatia, with it’s green and blue serpent-like shape carved deep into rocks, than you know you should just turn around and not even bother visiting any rivers of Croatia.

 ⭐ There is a much better fort in the area ⭐